OldMensch/auto_accountant/DEV NOTES.md

 ### User-Friendliness

+* EASIER IMPORTING
+	- Current problems:
+		- Gemini Earn "admin" withdrawals to nowhere (must wait for case to end)
+		- Gemini Earn -> Gemini "tardy transfers": several times, transfers fail to link because they are recorded days apart by each side of Gemini
+		- Lack of transaction data to import:
+			- Old Electrum Wallet
+			- Alchemix Farm
+			- FTX
+			- Flexa Capacity
+		- Coinbase data has duplicate transactions, and cut-off descriptions for newer transactions, making it needlessly difficult to remove the bad transactions.
+I can remove most, but there are two (under ADA) which have to be manually removed.
+	- Consider implementing a way for users to more easily manually link unlinked transfers
+		- or instead, maybe, after failing to link normally, it "tries harder" and expands the time-delay bubble to like 3 days or smthg

+* AUTOFIND PRICE FOR TRANSACTION EDITOR
+	- Button next to loss/fee/gain price, which automatically estimates the price based on what the user put in for the respective asset/class

 * HEADER COLORING
 	- Make it more obvious which metric we're sorting by, and the direction it's sorting in.
 	- Something like a light blue shade when sorting by it. and an up/down arrow based on direction
 	- re-coloring/-formatting of header title controlled by GRID

+* NEW TRANSACTION COLORING
+	- After creating/importing transactions, they are highlighted green or smthg
+	- Need to decide: how does "new" color state clear? should user press a button?

 * WEBSITE LINKS FOR MORE INFO
 	- When in "Portfolio_Assets" view, right clicking on a row will give you the option to: